Cultural impact of BTS: Endorsements

 In the food industry, BTS collaborated with McDonald's to launch the BTS Meal, which was available in 50 countries.
 BTS partnered with Baskin-Robbins Korea to launch limited-edition cakes and ice cream flavors.
 Snickers released limited-edition chocolate bars with purple packaging that featured BTS song titles.
+In collaboration with Oreo, BTS launched a limited edition hotteok-flavored cookies in 80 countries.

 In Asia, BTS have worked as brand spokesmen for KB Kookmin Bank, one of the four largest banks in South Korea.
 The collaboration generated the opening of over 180,000 accounts, and BTS extended its contract with KB Kookmin Bank through 2019.
 Coca-Cola Korea signed BTS on as its new campaign models for promotions during the 2018 World Cup in Russia.
 In 2021, BTS participated in Coca-Cola's global campaign 'Uplift'.
 In the tourism sector, BTS has worked as brand models for Lotte Duty Free Shop since 2017 and as honorary tourism ambassadors for Seoul as part of the 'I Seoul U' program.
 In the beauty and apparel industry, BTS maintained a relationship with uniform brand SMART from 2016 to 2019.
 BTS have also promoted the face mask brand Mediheal, the cosmetics brand VT Cosmetics, and the contact lens brand Play/Up.
 Laneige released a lip-sleeping mask set, which features three scents that are based on the group's hits “Butter,” “Permission to Dance,” and “Dynamite.”
 In December 2022, Penshoppe released a "BTS Music Theme Collection".

 BTS have promoted the vitamin supplement brand Lemona, Indonesian e-commerce company Tokopedia, massage chair brand Bodyfriend, SK Telecom, Philippine telecommunications company, Smart Communications and Lotte Chilsung's Kloud Draft beer.
 In 2021, the group has reportedly earned ₩65 billion from advertisements in a single year.